wn-doolittle/caliper-spec/caliper.md

 <a name="digitalResourceCollection" />

 ### 7.13 DigitalResourceCollection
-A Caliper DigitalResourceCollection represents an ordered array of [DigitalResource](#digitalResources) entities.
+A Caliper DigitalResourceCollection represents an ordered collection of [DigitalResource](#digitalResources) entities.

 #### Superclass
 [DigitalResource](#digitalResource)